megiddon/ECM1400-battleships/README.md

 **python -m pip install pytest-depends**

 ## Documentation
 Documentation of each module can be found in the **/docs** folder of the root directory.
-These are automatically generated using (https://www.sphinx-doc.org/en/master/ "Sphinx").
+These are automatically generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
 To remake the documentation using sphinx:

 -Install the **sphinx** and **autodoc** modules.
 To do this in the command line: